vip-pana/weRoad-laravel/README.md

 - `endingDate`: Date
 - `price`: float
 - `travelId`: UUID, Foreign Key di Travels
+***

-### Frontend
+## Frontend
-Il frontend è basato su Blade con viste suddivise in cartelle per dominio, utilizzando componenti dalla cartella `components`.
-Le viste hanno degli elementi che sono visibili usando le direttive `@can` che permette di mostrare qualcosa in base a un controllo sui middlewares
+The frontend is Blade based with views split into folders per domain, using components from the `components` folder.
+Views have elements that are visible using `@can` directives which allows you to show something based on a check on the middlewares